 Duke University has a full ride scholarship for international students, and American University offer full tuition and room and board to international students.
 Full tuition merit scholarships for international students are available at George Washington University, St. Lawrence, Temple, Tulane, University of Kansas, and the University of Southern California.
 These full tuition scholarships don’t include fees or room and board.
 Full tuition includes the cost of your classes.

-Other schools that offer partial scholarships of $10 thousand or more include Indiana University in Bloomington, Miami University Ohio, Northeastern, University of Southern California, University of Michigan Ann Arbor, and many more included in our table below.
-The scholarships listed in our chart are specific to international students.
+Other schools that offer partial scholarships of $10 thousand or more for international students include Indiana University in Bloomington, Miami University Ohio, Northeastern, University of Southern California, University of Michigan Ann Arbor, and many more included in our table below.
+The scholarships listed in our chart below are specific to international students.

 |Institution||International Merit Scholarship||Award||Link to Requirements|